You are here

 From Indigenous language revitalization, to children’s language acquisition, to computer modelling of the vocal tract, to policy reform regarding harmful online speech, to studying how the language of healthcare providers might be linked to a patient’s health, language sciences research is diverse, cross-disciplinary, and far-reaching.

-At UBC’s Language Sciences Initiative, we want to help connect researchers across disciplines, institutions and sectors, creating collaborations that result in innovative, silo-spanning work.
+At UBC’s Language Sciences Institute, we want to help connect researchers across disciplines, institutions and sectors, creating collaborations that result in innovative, silo-spanning work.
 We want to help communicate this knowledge to graduate and undergraduate students – our language researchers of the future – as well as to the wider public.

 We envision language sciences as a broad, inclusive field, reflected by our three primary research themes and 16 sub-themes.
 We see the Initiative as a local, national, and global network of interdisciplinary scholars, teachers, and learners, working with community partners to translate knowledge into action that improves lives and helps inform science and society.